thomaswilburn/conspiracy/readme.rst

 Inline text substitution
 ------------------------

 Values can be injected into inline text by marking the insertion point with an HTML comment.
-The comment should a "directive" attribute string that's just the key path of the value you want to insert (e.g., calling ``instance.update({ link: { text: "hello" } })`` would replace ``<!-- :link.text -->`` with the string "hello").
+The comment should a "directive" attribute string that's just the keypath of the value you want to insert (e.g., calling ``instance.update({ link: { text: "hello" } })`` would replace ``<!-- :link.text -->`` with the string "hello").

 ``:if``
 -------

-The attribute text should be a key path to a value.
+The attribute text should be a keypath to a value.
 If the value is equivalent, the marked element will be removed from the DOM.

 * ``:if.not`` reverses this: the element will only exist in the DOM if the value is false, and will be removed if it is true.